 Scientific advice (or early dialogue process) is a fee-based service offered by regulators and health technology assessment (HTA) agencies to companies developing medicines.
 Some HTA agencies may also offer this advice for devices and diagnostics.
 It gives the company an opportunity to discuss and ask questions about their product development plan.
-The advice is then used to help ensure that the evidence they produce is adequate to support a regulatory submission or reimbursement requests.
+The advice is then used to help ensure that the evidence they produce is adequate to support a regulatory submission or a request for reimbursement.
 The focus is on development strategies and study design rather than the evaluation of data.
 As part of this process, patient representatives, clinicians, and experts may be invited to contribute to the discussion.

-The advice given is confidential, based on documentation provided by the company; it is not legally binding and does not affect the company’s responsibility for developing their product.
+The advice given is confidential, based on documentation provided by the company.
+It is not legally binding and does not affect the company’s responsibility for developing their product.

 Options for obtaining scientific advice include:

 - Regulatory national advice: from individual national regulators

 - European Regulatory advice: from the European Medicines Agency (EMA)

 - HTA national advice: from individual national HTA organisations